leonardolv/DeepSlice-LLV/README.md

  │   ├── brain_slice_2.png
  │   ├── brain_slice_3.png
 ```
-In this parent directory there should be only one sub folder, in this example this is "your_brain_folder".
 <br />To align these images using DeepSlice simply call
 ```python
 folderpath = 'examples/example_brain/GLTa/'